rustcc/RustPrimer/02-install/02-00-preface.md

-# 安装Rust
+# Installation Rust

-本章讲解在三大平台 Linux, MacOS, Windows 上分别安装 Rust 的步骤。
+This chapter describes the steps Rust are mounted on the three major platforms Linux, MacOS, Windows.